1. Parliamentary Investigation

 5. The Debate on the Report of the Committee of Parliamentary Investigation and Its Legal Consequences

-The report of the committee of investigation is published within ten days of its submission to the Office of the Speaker and is immediately sent to the Prime Minister or minister against whom an investigation is requested and distributed to the deputies.
-The report is debated within ten days after the distribution.
+The report of the committee of investigation is published within ten days of its submission to the Office of the Speaker and is immediately sent to the vice president or minister against whom an investigation is requested and distributed to the deputies.
+The report is debated within ten days after its distribution.

 The report prepared by the committee of parliamentary investigation can be for or against sending the respective person to the Supreme Court.